 Level of Effort

-Under the terms of the contract, the subcontractor is to provide a specified level of effort or activity (for example, hours).
+Under the terms of the contract, the contractor is to provide a specified level of effort or activity (for example, hours).
 Payment is based on the effort expended rather than on the results achieved.

 Level of Output